 Usually the two of us agree on everything from who should get the final rose on The Bachelor/ette to where to get the best tacos.
 But one thing we just don’t agree on is scary sh*t.
 Jeremy loves a good spook.
 Lia (rightfully) thinks the real world is scary enough.

 So while there are certainly ghost tours of Savannah that are meant to spook you, we wanted one that focused more on history and stories than on jump scares.
-After researching the many ghost tours Savannah has to offer, we decided to go with the Sixth Sense Savannah Ghost Tour.
+After researching the many ghost tours Savannah has to offer – some campy, some a little too paranormal – we decided to go with the Sixth Sense Savannah Ghost Tour.
+We were looking for creepy history and horrifying-but-true stories from Savannah’s post, and this tour fit the bill perfectly.

 Our guide, dressed as the spirit of the deceased artist Prince (RIP), took us around the historic district regaling us with tales of spirits ranging from friendly and adorable to malevolent and terrifying.
 Some ghosts played pranks on the living until they became besties (aww), some drove their roommates to insanity (we can relate), and some are so bloody and terrifying that local residents will only speak of them in hushed whispers – so you’ll just have to go on a tour to hear those stories!